-It is possible that some buildings may not be fully embraced by the criteria currently presented in BEAM Plus for New Buildings, due to their unusual nature or variety of forms and system designs, etc. This will be particularly true in respect of assessment of energy use.
+It is possible that some new buildings may not be fully embraced by the criteria currently presented in BEAM Plus for New Buildings, due to their unusual nature or variety of forms and system designs, etc. This will be particularly true in respect of assessment of energy use.
 In such circumstances certain assessment criteria or the method of demonstrating compliance may need to be modified.
-This would require agreement between the Client and the BEAM Assessor, and be endorsed by the BEAM Society Executive Committee.
+This would require endorsement from BEAM Society Limited.